xfra35/f3-cron/README.md

 Here's how to do it on a \*nix server, assuming that your application resides in `/path/to/app/index.php`:

-* create a file, named for example *mycrontab*, containing the following line:
+* create a file named, for example, *mycrontab*, containing the following line:

 ```cron
 * * * * * cd /path/to/app; php index.php /cron